MaksymPylypenko/Dota-2-script/README.md

 # Dota-2-script

-An external dota 2 script for dota 2 running on Windows
+An external dota 2 script for Windows.

 ## Getting Started